|Intimate Gathering by Russell Irwin, 2002,

 Technically that's mixed media.
 Combining washes of watercolor with pastel in an

 urban landscape painting?
 That's mixed media art, too.

 To sink my teeth into all the mixed media techniques and

-possibilities that many artists nowadays are taking up, our newest free eBook, Mixed Media Painting Techniques: Combine
+possibilities that many artists nowadays are taking up, our free eBook, Mixed Media Painting Techniques: Combine

-Media to Create Inspired Mixed Media Art profiles two artists who blur the
+Media to Create Inspired Mixed Media Art profiles several artists who blur the

 edges between media to create some really standout work.

 Janet Cook's paintings of New York City pulse with life and